Gabulhas/Garbage-Lisp/README.md

 I'm not saying that **Go** needs them, I like it's minimalism :) .

 # Old Stuff to Improve
-- [ ] Have Floats and Ints inside the Number Atom
 - [ ] Use Linked Lists instead of Go Slices
 - [ ] Tail recursion optimization
 - [ ] Better way to create a function